#DefendTheGulf | #DefiendeElGolfo | #ProtectTheSacred | #ProtegeLoSagrado

 - Uphold environmental, restorative, and language justice in their work.

-Join us today and sign this letter by June 30th that we will send and deliver to USACE leaders across the Nation.
-We have more than 5,000 signatures so far, and our goal is to reach 10,000 signatures by the end of June.
+Join us today and sign this letter that we will send and deliver to USACE leaders across the Nation.
+We sent more than 5,000 letters in December, we’ve sent more than 2,500 emails in June in our escalation, and our goal is to reach 10,000 signatures.
+Join us to hold the Army Corps accountable.

 The Army Corps (@USACEHQ) should protect people, not polluter’s profits. #DefendTheGulf | #DefiendeElGolfo!
 Our climate future depends on it.Tweet